jlwitthuhn/cycles-shader-editor/README.md

 ### Building

-On unixy systems, you can simply run 'make' to build the example program.
-It will produce a binary named 'shader_editor' in the top-level directory.
-It will also produce a 'lib/libshadereditor.a' static library.
+On unixy systems, you can simply run `make` to build the example program.
+It will produce a binary named `shader_editor` in the top-level directory.
+It will also produce a `lib/libshadereditor.a` static library.

-On Windows I haven't provided a visual studio project, but it should build fine if you put all the source files together in a project with default settings.
-You will also need to define the preprocessor symbol NANOVG_GL2_IMPLEMENTATION so NanoVG knows what OpenGL implementation to use.
+On Windows I haven't provided a visual studio project, but it should build fine if you put all the source files together in a C++ project with default settings.
+You will also need to define the preprocessor symbol `NANOVG_GL2_IMPLEMENTATION` so NanoVG knows what OpenGL implementation to use.

 ### Using the Editor

-* To create nodes, drag and drop a button from the node list onto the grid.
+* To create a node, drag and drop from a button in the 'Nodes' window onto the grid.
-* To create connections, drag from the output of one node to the input of another.
+* To create a connection, click and drag from the output circle of one node to the input of another.
+* To change a parameter, click the parameter's name on the node.
-* To pan the view, you can use the arrow keys on your keyboard or middle-click and drag anywhere on the grid.
+* To pan the view, use the arrow keys on your keyboard or middle-click and drag anywhere on the grid.
 * To write the serialized version of your graph to stdout, click the save button or press ctrl+s.

 ## Calling the Shader Editor from Your Code

-You will need some headers to be able to use this library's functionality.
-With the makefile included here, these will automatically get copied to the 'include' top-level directory.
+You will need just a few headers to be able to use this library's functionality.
+With the makefile included here, these headers will automatically get copied to the `include` top-level directory during the build.
 For those not using the makefile, these headers are:

 * graph_decoder.h
 * graph_editor.h
 * output.h
 * util_platform.h

-All types defined in these headers are a part of the CyclesShaderEditor namespace.
+All types defined in these headers are a part of the CyclesShaderEditor namespace. `graph_decoder.h` and `graph_editor.h` are the only two you will need to #include directly, the others define types used by graph_decoder and graph_editor.

 ### Creating a Window